godotengine/godot-docs/classes/class_referencerect.rst

 Description
 -----------

 Reference frame for GUI.
-It's just like an empty control, except a red box is displayed while editing around its size at all times.
+It's just like an empty control, except an outline border :ref:`border_color<class_ReferenceRect_property_border_color>` is displayed while editing around its size at all times.

 Property Descriptions
 ---------------------